cs-ieee-ist/cs-essentials/content/topics/git/1-Basics.md

 $ git commit -m "first commit"
 ```

-The `-m` flag allows us to type the commit message inline, otherwise an Editor would show up.
+The `-m` flag allows us to type the commit message inline, otherwise, an Editor would show up.

-You can read the [Book](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository) for more in depth information
+You can read the [Book](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository) for more in-depth information